-The General Data Protection Regulation (GDPR) is a new set of rules designed to give EU citizens more control over their personal data.
+The General Data Protection Regulation (GDPR) is a set of rules introduced in May 2018 designed to give EU citizens more control over their personal data.
 It aims to simplify the regulatory environment for business so both citizens and businesses in the European Union can fully benefit from the digital economy.

-You might want to know how this is going to affect your own obligations and those of the third party tools you use.
+You might want to know how this affects your own obligations and those of the third party tools you use.
 After all, failure to comply could mean fines of up to €20 million, or 4% of the worldwide annual revenue of the prior financial year, whichever is higher!

 Here we’ll take a look at how Raygun is handling things for you to remain GDPR compliant.

-What do customers need to do to become GDPR complaint with Raygun by 25 May 2018?
+What do Raygun customers need to do to be GDPR complaint?

-Behind the scenes, we’ve been working hard to ensure that we reduce the PII footprint we have.
+Behind the scenes, Raygun ensures that we reduce our Personally Identifiable Information (PII) footprint.
 Customers can still opt-in to sending PII data, but backend systems have all been hardened to reduce the reliance on that data.